Nyasas: Turn Your Body into a Temple

 What Are Nyasas?

-Another way of “deification” through gesture is to use nyasas, dynamic hand (or body) gestures meant to place the essence of the Divine into your body.
+Another way of “deification” through gesture is to use nyasas, dynamic hand (or body) gestures.
+These mean to place the essence of the Divine into your body.
 Nyasa means to “place, put, install.”
 Every deity has a mantra, a sacred sound that represents its essence.
 When you chant the mantra for a specific deity and touch different parts of your body, you are symbolically placing that mantra into your body so that your body could become a seat for, or a temple of, your chosen deity.
-Nyasas are practiced with deep absorption in both the meaning and feeling of the mantra.
+We practice nyasas with deep absorption in both the meaning and feeling of the mantra.
 They connect multiple layers of our systems, including the body, speech, and mind, for a more integrated experience.

 How to Practice Kara Nyasa

 Kara Nyasa, for example, picks up where Chin Mudra leaves off.
 It uses the same symbolism of the fingers that we’ve discussed earlier.
-Still, the purpose of Kara Nyasa is to evoke the energy of the Divine (your chosen deity) and then use that Divine force to purify each layer of your system.
+Still, the purpose of Kara Nyasa is to evoke the energy of the Divine (your chosen deity).
+Then we use that Divine force to purify each layer of your system.
 You begin Kara Nyasa by sliding the tip of your index finger along your thumb, from tip to base.
 This symbolizes the surrender to the Divine force, the deity of your choice.

 Once you surrender, the deity can take over and clean out all the impurities within your sense of Self and all three gunas that are part of you.
 To purify, you slide your thumb along each finger, starting with the index finger, from base to tip, and then flick it at the end.

-Once the purification is complete, we distribute the resulting positive energy throughout the hands by sliding the left palm over the back of the right hand, and the right palm over the back of the left hand.
+Once we complete the purification, we distribute the resulting positive energy throughout the hands.
+Slide the left palm over the back of the right hand, and the right palm over the back of the left hand.
 In some traditions, this whole sequence is done simultaneously with both hands, and in some, it is done with each hand individually.

 Also, read...